 Nighthawk Custom: About the Company

-To make their commitment to excellence clear, Nighthawk operates by the slogan of “One Gun, One Gunsmith.”
+Nighthawk operates by the guiding principle of “One Gun, One Gunsmith.”
 Unlike the vast majority of manufacturers, Nighthawk’s firearms are made from start to finish by one gunsmith.
-The guns are made on an assembly line or pieced together in various stages by different people.

 One set of skilled hands takes responsibility for building the firearm of your dreams from the very first component to the last.
 But it isn’t just the assembly of those 46 parts that one person handles.
 The same gunsmith who builds the firearm also finishes it, including deburring, any necessary hand bevels, and test firing.